Japanese media self-censorship grows in PM Abe's reign

 “The media did, in recent years, play a much more positive role in ... making people in power squirm.
 In the Abe era, they have begun pulling back,” said Jeffrey Kingston, director of Asian studies at Temple University’s Japan campus.

-“There is a chilling atmosphere that encourages media organisations to exercise self-restraint.”
+“There is a chilling atmosphere that encourages media organizations to exercise self-restraint.”

 The conservative Abe, who returned to office in 2012, had fraught media ties during his first term, which ended when he quit in 2007 after a year of scandals and ill-health.